eilvelia/tdl/README.md

 > default is `/usr/local`) after TDLib has been built successfully.
 This command
 > may require `sudo`.

 Instead of building TDLib from source, you can possibly install pre-built TDLib libraries distributed through the `prebuilt-tdlib` npm package.
-The pre-built libraries support x86_64 systems only (no M1).
-On GNU/Linux, glibc >= 2.31 is required.
-To install `prebuilt-tdlib` for e.g. TDLib v1.8.12, run `npm install prebuilt-tdlib@td-1.8.12` (the available versions of `prebuilt-tdlib` can be found by running `npm info prebuilt-tdlib dist-tags`).
+To install `prebuilt-tdlib` for e.g. TDLib v1.8.14, run `npm install prebuilt-tdlib@td-1.8.14` (the available versions of `prebuilt-tdlib` can be found by running `npm info prebuilt-tdlib dist-tags`).
 An example of using libraries from `prebuilt-tdlib` is present in the section below.
-See the README of [prebuilt-tdlib][] for more information.
+See the README of [prebuilt-tdlib][] for additional information (the supported systems are listed there).

 [prebuilt-tdlib]: packages/prebuilt-tdlib/README.md